Two-photon-interaction effects in the bad-cavity limit: Physical models

-where $\D_{X} (\bullet)= X \bullet X^\dagger -\frac{1}{2}\{X^\dagger X,\bullet\}$, $k$ and $\gamloc$ are the relaxation rates of, respectively, the HO and each qubit due the local couplings with their own thermal baths ($\gamloc$ is assumed to be the same for all the qubits), $\beta$ characterizes the interaction between the HO and the coherent field, $P$ quantifies the action of the incoherent pumping on each qubit, and $\nwt= [e^{\hbar \omega/(k_B T)}-1]^{-1}$, $k_B$ being the Boltzmann constant.
+where $\D_{X} (\bullet)= X \bullet X^\dagger -\frac{1}{2}\{X^\dagger X,\bullet\}$, $k$ and $\gamloc$ are the relaxation rates of, respectively, the HO and each TLS due to the local couplings with their own thermal baths ($\gamloc$ is assumed to be the same for all the TLSs), $\beta$ characterizes the interaction between the HO and the coherent field, $P$ quantifies the action of the incoherent pumping on each TLS, and $\nwt= [e^{\hbar \omega/(k_B T)}-1]^{-1}$, $k_B$ being the Boltzmann constant.
 The coherent pumping is treated in the rotating-wave approximation, being $\abs{\beta} \ll \omega$.
-The phenomenological approach is justified because we consider the qubits and the HO weakly coupled ($g \ll \omega$) \cite{BookBreuer2002}, the HO weakly coupled to its bath ($k \ll \omega$) \cite{BookBreuer2002}, and the external coherent field resonant with the HO \cite{Rivas2010}.
+The phenomenological approach is justified because we consider the TLSs and the HO weakly coupled ($g \ll \omega$) \cite{BookBreuer2007}, the HO weakly coupled to its bath ($k \ll \omega$) \cite{BookBreuer2007}, and the external coherent field resonant with the HO \cite{Rivas2010}.